 That’s not something I taught explicitly.
 But I think I know where it came from.

-How to Unschool High School and Prepare for College: What We Actually Did
+How This Approach to Unschool High School and Prepare for College Pays Off

 Our homeschool years weren’t structured around performance.
 My husband and I didn’t push for high marks or enforce academic discipline in the conventional sense.
 (Though both of us did well in our programs).